backstage/backstage/docs/features/kubernetes/troubleshooting.md

 ```

-Kubernetes will not be showing anything when catalog info annotations unmatch with
+Kubernetes will not be showing anything when catalog info annotations is not match
-k8s related yaml label (service.yaml, deployment.yaml, etc).
+with k8s related yaml label (service.yaml, deployment.yaml, etc).
 We recommend you for
-using label selector with adding two labels:
+adding two labels and using label selector annotations:

 `backstage: <selector>` and `backstage.io/kubernetes-id: <entity-service-name>`.